Should you refinance or trade in your car?

 Next steps

-Either way, be sure to research your car’s value before searching for lenders or visiting a dealership.
+Either way, research your car’s value before searching for lenders or visiting a dealership.

 Frequently asked questions